scopatz/inequality-scipy2019/slides.md

 --

-.big[Before you can rexamine your mental framework, your lamp goes out due to a lack of oxygen in the cavern.]
+.big[Before you can reexamine your mental framework, your lamp goes out due to a lack of oxygen in the cavern.]

 --